nicola-lunghi/PySwitch/examples/Kemper Profiler Player/MIDICaptain Nano 4/tunetown Session/README.md

 ## Exampe Description

-This is the personal preset for my MIDICaptain Nano 4.
+This is the personal preset for my MIDICaptain Nano 4 which i mainly use on sessions.

 |            | Short Press              | Long Press                                       |
 |------------|--------------------------|--------------------------------------------------|